emacs-mirror/emacs/mps/manual/source/topic/error.rst

 ``ring.c: ring->next == ring``

-    The client program destroyed an object without having destroyed all the objects that it owns first.
+    The client program destroyed an MPS data structure without having destroyed all the data structures that it owns first.
 For example, it destroyed an arena without first destroying all pools in that arena, or it destroyed a pool without first destroying all allocation points created on that pool.

 ``trace.c: ss->rank < RankEXACT``